jwhiteman/lucidsimple-blog/_posts/2016-01-24-pattern-matching-helps-reduce-conditional-logic.md

 My main point is that the nastiness of nested conditionals often evaporates when using a language that supports pattern matching.

-And that using Elixir often feels like bringing a gun to a knife fight.
+My second point is that using Elixir often feels like bringing a gun to a knife fight.

 ### NOTES